RedisAI/VectorSimilarity/README.md

 | IP              | Inner product distance (vectors are assumed to be normalized). | [0, 2]           |
 | COSINE          | Cosine distance of two vectors.                                | [0, 2]           |

-The above metrics calculate distance between two vectors, where smaller values indicate that the vectors are closer in the vector space.
+The above metrics calculate the distance between two vectors, where smaller values indicate that the vectors are closer in the vector space.

 ### Datatypes and SIMD support
 The library supports the following data types for distance computation: